Local schools look to create more educators, diversify workforce with new classes

 First, respondents to the survey reported hostile work cultures where their ideas and contributions were undervalued compared to their white peers.
 They reported feeling unrecognized for their work and not being given room to adapt lessons to better fit their students.
 A general lack of support and the high financial and psychological costs that come with being a teacher also contributed to their decisions to leave.

-Thorstad hoped that the Grow Your Own program would help create a more diverse workforce, but stated that it would take some time for the effects to be realized.
+Thorstad hoped that the Grow Your Own program would help create a more diverse workforce, but added that it would take some time for the effects to be realized.

 “One component of this program is that some districts have offered this course in the past in association with other programs such as AVID and I believe they have seen a certain level of success,” said Thorstad.
 “These are the first steps in addressing these issues with this specific grant.
 It takes a little bit longer for students to gain interest in the career field of education and then obviously multiple other steps have to happen after leaving this course and leaving this school district … I think it, unfortunately, takes years sometimes before we see impacts of this.”